MartinChavez/Javascript/README.md

   /*Arrays*/
   /* An array is a data structure with automatically indexed positions*/ it('Arrays can be accessed by indices', function () {
-    //The brackets indicate to the compiler to make an array and fill it with the comma-separated values between the brackets var arrayOfStrings = [ "StringZero" , "StringOne" , "StringTwo"];
+    //The brackets indicate to the compiler to make an array and fill it with
+    //the comma-separated values between the brackets
+    var arrayOfStrings = [ "StringZero" , "StringOne" , "StringTwo"];
-    expect(arrayOfStrings[1]).toBe("StringOne");//We can access any location of the zero-based array });
+    //We can access any location of the zero-based array expect(arrayOfStrings[1]).toBe("StringOne");
+  });
   it('You can reference and change specific cells with indices', function () {
     var arrayOfStrings = [ "StringOne" , "StringOne" , "StringTwo"];